top of page

 Why Child Support Amounts Vary So Much

-Parents are often surprised to learn how different child support amounts can be between families.
+Child support amounts can vary widely between families.
 These differences don’t reflect favoritism or personal judgment—they simply come from variations in income, parenting time, state guidelines, and family-specific expenses.
-Small changes in these areas can lead to large differences in the final calculation.
+Even small differences in these factors can shift the final number.

 • Differences in income between households